tuoitho/CosmeticsShop/README.md

 ---

 #### 2️⃣ Prepare the `docker-compose.yml` File
-Create a `docker-compose.yml` file in your project directory with the following content:
+Create a `docker-compose.yml` file in any directory

 ```yaml
 version: '3.8'